kaankarakeben/UCI_Credit_Card-SVM-Classifier/README.md

 # UCI_Credit_Card-SVM-Classifier
-This is project is attempt to predict which customers are going to default on their credit cards.
+This is project is attempt to predict which customers are going to default on their credit cards using UCI Credit Card Dataset.

 The dataset contains information on default payments, demographic factors, credit data, history of payment, and bill statements of credit card clients in Taiwan from April 2005 to September 2005.